FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\**your answer here*\*\*

-* You would need to be able to see the users hands in order to really get a good understanding.
+* It would really help to be able to see user and the users hands in order to get a good understanding of what they are doing or asking about

 * When asking user's a question, you should give them prompts on what are their possible options or actions to choose from

 * You would have to design around background noise and other incidental sounds to give consistent and useful feedback to someone playing guitar

-* To make it fully autonomous, the feature set or avenuesneeds to be paired down significantly
+* To make it fully autonomous, the feature set or avenues needs to be paired down significantly (e.g., GuitarTunerBuddy would be a more realisticand doable product vs. a full GuitarBuddy that encompasses all training) -> This is also a lesson I will look to utilize in future works (e.g., how can I execute thoroughly on a smaller problem space that takes inspiration from larger ones)

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*

-* I could user my system to capture what types of actions different types of guitar players would like to have a partner for or use, what songs they choose, what notes they play, how in tune they normally are, what are the most commons topics asked for help on
+* I could use my system to capture what the types of actions different guitar players would like to take with a GuitarBuddy (e.g., play together, play metronome, play accompanying instruments, teach me scales, teach me notes etc..) as well as user data like what songs they choose, what notes they play, how in tune they normally are, what are the most commons topics asked for help on.
-* Other sensing modalities would be visual as mentioned so you could give feedback on body posture and hand positioning
+* Other sensing modalities would be visual as mentioned so you could give feedback on body posture, hand positioning and better read their actions
-* Otherwise most of what you need for this purpose could be done auditory.
-You could include additional analysis on top such as tracking the rythmn of strumming to see if it is on beat.
+* You could include additional analysis on topof the audio currently tracked such as the rythmn of strumming to see if it is on beat.